saipriyameduri/fitness-buddy-ibm-langflow/README.md

 - Output1
 - Suggests cardio routine and weekly workout schedule.
 - Input2
-- I am a begginer and want to gain muscle.
+- I am a beginner and want to gain muscle.
 - Output2
-- Begginer strength training plan and protein recomendations.
+- Beginner strength training plan and protein recommendations.

 ## Result
 - The system successfully generates personalized fitness recommendations based on user goals using IBM Granite and LangFlow.